 - I’m so darn cold.
 There is pretty much nothing I hate more than being cold and in the winter I’m basically cold all the time.
 I spend the majority of my time wrapped up in a blanket.
 Leaving the cover of a blanket long enough to cook a healthy meal takes a lot of willpower and I just don’t have a lot of that going on in the winter due.
 Wanna know why?
 Check out number three on this list.

 - I’m slightly depressed.
 Thanks, Seasonal Effective Disorder (ok, not really!)!!
 SAD zaps the motivation right out of me and leaves me feeling tired and lazy.
 Spending time in the kitchen just doesn’t sound very appealing which results in more dining out and processed convenience foods.

 Thankfully, I found the perfect solution to my winter healthy eating predicament.
 Yep, stuffed sweet potatoes with vegetable coconut curry.
 They’ve got all the good stuff going on.
 They start with hearty and warm baked sweet potatoes, then are generously heaped with a rich and flavorful coconut curry chock full of vibrant, crunchy veggies.
 Top it all off with a bit of fresh cilantro and BAM!
 So so good and easy to prepare!

-Did I mention they’re both vegan and gluten free?!?
+Did I mention they’re both vegan and gluten-free?!?
 That means these stuffed sweet potatoes can be served to pretty much anyone.
-Even the meat eaters out there will love them!
-They’re so hearty and filling even the carnivore in me didn’t miss the meat.
+Even the meat-eaters out there will love them!
+They’re so hearty and filling that even the carnivore in me didn’t miss the meat.
 Not for one second.
 Nope, not one.
 And who needs dairy when you’ve got a thick, creamy coconut sauce.
 I’m a dairy-holic too, so when I don’t even miss the dairy, it must be good.